olehsm/smylingsas/content/writings/CSS white-space property.md

 title: "CSS white space property"
 date: "2018-01-02T21:23:24+01:00"
 draft: false
-featuretext: ""
-featureimg: ""
 comments: false
 ---

 The white space property is a text/content related css property used to controll the flow of the text.
 <!--more-->